-The Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods too.
-Although, the whole experience was less spiritual as the Romans experienced it 2,000 years ago.
+The bastards of the Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods too.
+Although, the whole experience was less spiritual than the Romans experienced it 2,000 years ago.
 Quite down to earth, actually.
 Even better, down to mud.

 But the bastards did not back down.
 However, they did all this without leaving something of a lasting impression in the miry flats.
-Below an impression of their efforts.
+Below an impression of their futile efforts.

 It is an experience not to miss!